 Dental insurance often pays for tooth implants at 0% when the member files a claim to replace teeth that were missing before the coverage effective date.
 In other words, you must extract your teeth while the policy is in force to derive a benefit.

-The missing tooth exclusion means that your plan will not pay benefits for this pre-existing condition.
-The Affordable Care Act rules do not apply to dental insurance, so the issuing companies avoid these claims.
+The missing tooth provision means that your plan will not pay claims for this pre-existing condition.
+The issuing companies avoid these claims since the Affordable Care Act rules do not apply to dental insurance.